Tag: Stephen Timms

 Stephen Timms – 2014 Parliamentary Question to the Department for Work and Pensions

-To ask the Secretary of State for Work and Pensions, what effect on the budget of universal credit the decision to develop a second IT system will have; and if he will make a statement.
+To ask the Secretary of State for Work and Pensions, what recent representations he has received from (a) providers and (b) customers on the effectiveness of the Work Programme; and if he will make a statement.

 Esther McVey